rubyaustralia/roro/2018/201803-rorosyd.md

 # [fit] **Sign up at** `meetup.com`

 ^
-Ruby on Rails consultancy reinteractive is holding the Development Hub meetup on March 20 at Fishburners co-working space.<br />
+Ruby on Rails consultancy reinteractive is holding the Development Hub meetup on April 17 at Fishburners fancy new co-working space next to Wynyard station in the building with all the other cool startups.<br />
-Hack together, learn together, get some help from mentors.
+This night is simply an unstructured night to hack together, learn together, get some help from mentors.

 ---